 Once your lightbox is set up, you can go ahead and create your gallery.
 We’ll show you how to do this using FooGallery, with a quick look at the settings you need for the lightbox popup.

-Obviously the first step is installing FooGallery.
+Obviously, the first step is installing FooGallery.
 You can install FooGallery Free from your plugins page, or purchase FooGallery PRO and install the download.
 Once installed, you shouldn’t need to make any changes to the general settings – everything is designed to work out of the box.
 All you need to do to get started is Add a Gallery.

 You’ll then add a title and choose your images.
 You can upload images or use those already in your Media Library.
-If you’re using FooGallery Pro, you can also add video or pull in images from other sources.
+If you’re using FooGallery Pro, you can also add a video or pull in images from other sources.
 Once you have your images, you can get started on the fun part – designing your gallery!

 First, choose your gallery template.
 This will determine the basic structure of your gallery.
 Here we’ve gone for a Justified Gallery.
 If you want to see what your gallery will look like, there’s no need to open it on a separate page – just toggle over to the Gallery Preview above the settings.